 Image – Edminston Yachts

 With the listing of Project 821 for sale (available through Edmiston but not yet listed on their website), Wayfinder is also making its debut in the market, priced at $59 million.
-Built-in 2021 by Astilleros Armon, this it boasts an impressive length of 224 feet and can function as a support vessel or a capable exploration yacht.
+Built-in 2021 by Astilleros Armon, it boasts an impressive length of 224 feet and can function as a support vessel or a capable exploration yacht.
 While it may not match Gates’s centibillionaire status like the world’s first hydrogen fuel-cell-powered megayacht, it offers a unique opportunity for luxury yacht enthusiasts.

 Image – Edminston Yachts